How Employee Assistance Programs (EAPs) Support Managers - Not Just Employees

 What You’ll Learn in This Article

-• Why managers need support to handle workplace stress
+• Why managers need dedicated support to manage workplace stress

-• How EAPs provide practical guidance for leadership challenges
+• How EAPs offer practical tools and leadership guidance

-• Ways EAPs improve manager decision-making and team wellbeing
+• Ways EAPs improve decision-making and team wellbeing

-• Key takeaways HR and leaders can implement immediately
+• Actionable steps HR and leaders can implement immediately

 Confidential Manager Consultations